mo122-0101/mo122-0101/README.md

 - 👋 Hi, I’m @mo122-0101
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Android
+- 🌱 I’m currently keep learning flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mohammedtawhied@gmail.com